Kevin4577/odoo-addons/sale_export_customs_declaration_items_printout/README.rst

 ==============================================

-The new module 'sale_export_customs_declaration_items_printout would generate the xls or ods report from ods template file.
+The new module 'sale_export_customs_declaration_items_printout would generate the .xls or .ods report from ods template file.

 This report would display the reporting element of each products.

-Those products would be delivered by stock picking order, which was generated from sale order
+Those products would be delivered by stock picking order, which was generated from sale order.

 Usage
 =====